joetan79/stakewars-iii/challenges/challenge_5.md

 export NEAR_ENV=shardnet
 ```

-To make it persistent you should do this:
+To keep it persistent we should set it as below:

 ```
 echo 'export NEAR_ENV=shardnet' >> ~/.bashrc